Preparing your Newborn for the Great Outdoors

 Shield your child when it’s sunny or cloudy since UV rays still penetrate through overcast skies.
 Keeping your baby fully shaded is a great way to prevent sun exposure and painful sunburn.
 Find shade under a roof, UPF 50+ umbrella, or extend the stroller canopy.

-In addition to full shade, opt for clothing that covers your baby’s arms and legs.
-Protect their head, ears, and face with a sun hat and baby sunglasses rated with 100% UV protection.
-Another choice is a lightweight, breathable blanket or cover that drapes over your infant’s stroller, car seat, or carrier.
-A drape can also be a gentle way of keeping curious strangers from sharing germs with your infant.
+Another choice is a lightweight, breathable blanket or cover with sun protection that drapes over your infant’s stroller, car seat, or carrier.
 UV Skinz offers an assortment of cute and comfortable UPF 50+ clothing and accessories for your little one.

 Although sunscreen is a mainstay to help protect your skin from harmful UV rays, it usually isn’t encouraged for young babies.
 According to the Food and Drug Administration (FDA), sunscreen isn’t recommended for infants under six months of age.
 The chemicals in sunscreen may cause a rash or skin irritation.
 If you are still considering applying sunscreen to your baby’s skin, be sure to check with your pediatrician first.